 Open until 1am five nights a week and 2am on Saturdays, East Taste has those late night cravings covered.
-Always busy, sometimes noisy, the service is efficient with attentive and pleasant staff, no matter which time you roll in.
+Always busy, sometimes noisy, the service is efficient with attentive staff, no matter which time you roll in.

 Since opening in 2003, the spot has become a staple for Gouger Street dining.
 Owner and chef Michael Chow delivers an extensive Asian fusion menu with a strong Chinese influence.